Connect Consulting Group

 Connect worked with the team to transform itself in three key phases:

-1. Redefine the purpose of the communication function.
-The team conducted in-depth interviews of the executives and analyzed their business priorities and communication needs.
+1. The team conducted in-depth interviews of the executives and analyzed their business priorities and communication needs.
 Based on the input, they developed a new mission.

 2. Streamline the team’s communication processes and channels.
 While mapping the team’s processes, we discovered many extra, time-intensive steps that didn’t add value.
 We combined publications, repurposed content, and leveraged staff outside the communication function to get them to provide more content for the Intranet.
 These actions freed up time and resources for the team to support executives more.